ferrebarrat/brrtfetch/README.md

 Think of it like a renderer that replaces the ASCII art for your fetcher with **animated** art.
 You only need to provide a .gif file.

+Did not test on Mac.
+A friend of mine just told sysinfo fetching is broken on Mac.
+Will look into a fix.

 ---

 ## ✨ Features